Lemok00/IDEAS/README.md

 * Python libraries: `pip install lmdb imutils opencv-python pandas tqdm`.
 We use the Anaconda3 2020.11 distribution which installs most of these by default.

 ## Training
-Train a new model using the dataset with path of `PATH` and type of `TYPE` for `ITERS` iterations.
+Train a model using the dataset with path of `PATH` and type of `TYPE`.
 ```shell
 python train.py --exp_name NAME --dataset_type TYPE --dataset_path PATH --num_iters ITERS
 ```
-The training is controlled by:
+The training configuration can be customized with command line option:

 | args             | Description                                                                                          |
 |:-----------------|:-----------------------------------------------------------------------------------------------------|